Token Based Authentication in Web API

 4. IOTs, etc.

-Nowadays, the use of WEB API is increasing in a rapid manner.
-So as a developer you should know how to develop Web APIs.
+Nowadays, the use of WEB API is increasing rapidly.
+So, as developers, we should know how to develop Web APIs.
 Only developing Web APIs is not enough if there is no security.
-So, it also very important for us as a developer to implement security for all types of clients (such as Browsers, Mobile Devices, Desktop applications, and IoTs) who are going to use our Web API services.
+So, it is also extremely important for us as a developer to implement security for all types of clients (such as Browsers, Mobile Devices, Desktop applications, and IoTs) who will use our Web API services.

-The most preferred approach nowadays to secure the Web API resources is by authenticating the users in Web API server by using the signed token (which contains enough information to identify a particular user) which needs to be sent to the server by the client with each and every request.
+The most preferred approach nowadays to secure the Web API resources is by authenticating the users in the Web API server by using the Signed Token (which contains enough information to identify a particular user), which must be sent to the server by the client with every request.
 This is called the Token-Based Authentication approach.

-In order to understand how the token based authentication works, please have a look at the following diagram.
+To understand how token-based authentication works, please look at the following diagram.

 How does the Token-Based Authentication work